NashTech-Labs/Run_And_Stop_ECS_Task_Using_Boto3/README.md

 # DESCRIPTION

-Here in this template, you will learn about the  run and stop the ECS Task using the Boto3.
+Here in this template, you will learn How to run and stop the ECS Task using the Boto3.

 ---